 How to Make Homestyle Buttermilk Biscuits

-• Fold in half and then in half again and flatten back out into the rectangle.
-Repeat the folding process again and flatten back into the rectangle.
+- Fold in half and then in half again and roll back out into the rectangle.
+Repeat the folding process two more times and then form into an 8”x8” square.

-To freeze, allow to cool completely and then place in an airtight container in the freezer for up to 2 months.
+To freeze, allow to cool completely and then wrap each biscuit in plastic wrap and place in an airtight container in the freezer for up to 2 months.
 Thaw loosely covered at room temperature.

 Happy baking, y’all.
 I hope you love these Homestyle Buttermilk Biscuits.
-If you make them, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see. ????
-Have fun and enjoy!
+If you make them, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
+If you’re on Facebook, be sure to join my Friends of The BakerMama group to connect and share all the fun and yummy recipes of mine that you make! 😍 Have fun and enjoy!

 xoxo,